greim/hoxy/readme.markdown

     node hoxy.js --debug

-Now hoxy will print out all errors to the console.
+Now hoxy will dump all errors to the console.

 Using Hoxy With Another Proxy
 -----------------------------------------------

-WARNING: this feature is still experimental.
-Expect bugs.

 Hoxy looks for the optional `HTTP_PROXY` environment variable and, if found, uses it.

-    export HTTP_PROXY=proxy.myschool.edu:80
+    export HTTP_PROXY=proxy.example.edu:80
     node hoxy.js

 How to Use Hoxy